All Collections

 1. Create a Money out Invoice.

-The A/C (bank account) should be the same account that future HP payments will be made from.
+2. The date, other party and reference reflect corresponding information on the HP agreement/invoice.
+The A/C (bank account) will be the same account that future HP payments will be made from.

 4. Code the new asset on the first line of the invoice as an expense.
+Code the line to ASSET:V (Asset Purch or Sold : Vehicle).
+Then click Add new line.

 7. Once the Invoice has balanced back to $0.00, click Save.

-When a deposit has been paid
+B. When a deposit has been paid

 Scenario:

-• Adam purchased a new Honda TRX420 for $13,794.25 inc gst and traded a Honda TRX500 for $5,000.00 inc gst.
+• Adam purchased a new Honda TRX420 for $13,794.25 inc GST and traded a Honda TRX500 for $5,000.00 inc GST.

 • He paid a deposit of $3,500.00 which means there is $5294.25 to finance.

-6. Click Save.
+7. Click Save.

 • For machinery, include a clear note of the trade-in i.e. the model and serial number.

-This will make it easier for your accountant to reconcile it in the end of year accounts, add the new asset to the Asset Register and remove the old one.
+This will make it easier for your accountant to reconcile it in the end-of-year accounts.

 • Why is the remaining HP/Finance amount displayed as income?